Ergon-moe/Bitcoin-Static/doc/build-windows.md

 In any case please make sure that the compiler supports C++14.

 **Note** These notes cover building binaries from source, for running Bitcoin Cash Node natively under Windows.
-If you just want to run Bitcoin Cash Node, you can download binaries from the [Bitcoin Cash Node website](https://bitcoincashnode.org/en/download.html).
+If you just want to run Bitcoin Static, you can download binaries from the [Bitcoin Static website](https://bitcoincashnode.org/en/download.html).
-If you wish to both compile and run Bitcoin Cash Node on Windows, *under WSL*, you can refer to the [Unix build guide](build-unix.md), and follow those instructions from within WSL.
+If you wish to both compile and run Bitcoin Static on Windows, *under WSL*, you can refer to the [Unix build guide](build-unix.md), and follow those instructions from within WSL.